 A 10-year-old boy named Israel Trask from Gloucester, Mass., had joined his father and his Essex County regiment.
 They were quartered at Harvard College.

-Glover’s Regiment was also in Cambridge, interrupting supply ships for the redcoats bottled up in Boston.
+Glover’s Regiment had arrived in Cambridge from Marblehead, also in Essex County.
+They were interrupting supply ships for the redcoats bottled up in Boston.
 The regiment was comprised of fishermen and sailors of all colors – English Yankees, African-Americans and Indians.
 They dressed in short jackets and loose trousers.

-One day a large group of Virginia riflemen who had just arrived were strolling around Harvard Yard, looking at the buildings, when Glover’s Regiment caught sight of them.
-Their outfits, so unlike anyone else’s, were too much for the Marbleheaders.
+One day a large group of newly arrived Virginia riflemen were strolling around Harvard Yard.
+Glover’s Regiment caught sight of them looking at the buildings.
+The Virginians’ outfits, so unlike anyone else’s, were too much for the Marbleheaders.
 The Virginians wore ‘white linen frocks, ruffled and fringed.’

 The Marbleheaders, a jovial crew, began to make fun of the Virginians.

-According to young Israel Trask, insults turned into a snowball fight, which escalated into a riot:
+According to young Israel Trask, insults turned into a snowball fight, which escalated into a riot.
+It started out as ridicule and derision, and the riflemen bore it ‘with more patience than their wont.’

 In this position the eye of the belligerents caught sight of the general.
 Its effect on them was instantaneous flight at the top of their speed in all directions from the scene of the conflict.
 Less than fifteen minutes time had elapsed from the commencement of the row before the general and his two criminals were the only occupants of the field of action.